-The LT®1641-1/LT1641-2 are 8-pin Hot SwapTM controllers that allow a board to be safely inserted and removed from a live backplane.
+The LT®1641 is an 8-pin Hot SwapTM controller that allows a board to be safely inserted and removed from a live backplane.
 Using an external N-channel pass transistor, the board supply voltage can be ramped up at a programmable rate.
 A high side switch driver controls an N-channel gate for supply voltages ranging from 9V to 80V.

-The chips feature a programmable analog foldback current limit circuit.
-If the chips remain in current limit for more than a programmable time, the N-channel pass transistor is either latched off (LT1641-1) or is set to automatically restart after a time-out delay (LT1641-2).
+The chip features a programmable analog foldback current limit circuit.
+If the chip remains in current limit for more than a programmable time, the N-channel pass transistor turns off and is optionally set to automatically restart after a time-out delay.